abhinavk9757/neflick-frontend/README.md

 ### Make .env file in the root folder with declarations as follows:

-SERVER_URI=[YOUR URI HERE] In this case its http://neflick-backend.herokuapp.com/
+REACT_APP_BACKEND=[YOUR URI HERE] In this case its http://neflick-backend.herokuapp.com/

 ### `npm start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

 ### Done in this step
-    Added single state management using REDUX
+    Login and Routing

 ### Next Step
-    Add React Router
+    1. Make Authentication Module
+    2. Add dotenv support